jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-pluginAPI.md

 Parameter | Type | Description
 ----------|------|------------
 files | array | An array of audio file paths to load.
-The array can be nested (e.g. if images are in multiple arrays to help sort by condition or task). callback_complete | function | A function to execute when all the files have been loaded. callback_load | function | A function to execute after each file has been loaded.
+The array can be nested (e.g., if images are in multiple arrays to help sort by condition or task). callback_complete | function | A function to execute when all the files have been loaded. callback_load | function | A function to execute after each file has been loaded.
 A single parameter is passed to this function which contains the number of files that have been loaded so far.